 Opal single trip tickets and single bus tickets

-If you don’t have an Opal card, you can buy an Opal single trip ticket for trains, ferries or light rail from Opal top up and single trip ticket machines located at selected stations and wharves.
+If you don’t have an Opal card, you can buy an Opal single trip ticket for metro, train, ferry or light rail services from Opal top up and single trip ticket machines located at selected stations and wharves.

-For buses, you can purchase an Opal single bus ticket on board from the driver except on PrePay services.
+For buses, you can purchase an Opal single bus ticket on board from the driver except on Opal only services.